DevDokus/Redm-PluginBundle/README.md

 Feel free to join our [Discord](http://discord.gg/2gdypBhsye)

 # Framework
-Currently, this script only works with VORP. <br>
+DokusCore is designed to work with both Vorp and <br>
-In the near future this script will also be <br>
+and the RedEMRP Framwork.
+Currently all Vorp features <br>
-compatible with RedEmRP.
+are being re-written to have RedEMRP capabilities. <br>

 # Description
 DokusCore is a bundle of plugins I've made to give      <br>